acn-thaihanguyen/DAGPT/README.md

-# Data Analysis Agent
+# DAGPT: Data Analysis GPT

-Welcome to the Data Analysis Agent!
-This tool allows you to upload your CSV data, ask questions about the data, and visualize the results.
-The app leverages the power of Large Language Models (LLMs) to provide insightful analysis and visualizations based on your queries.
+DAGPT is a data analysis tool that uses GPT models to assist with data manipulation and analysis tasks via a conversational interface.
+This project leverages Streamlit to provide an interactive web application where users can upload their data, ask questions, and receive insights.

 ## Features